jhalakbhandari/Bondbox_client/README.md

 # 💌 BondBox

-**BondBox** is a private memory-sharing app designed for **two people**.
-It allows users to share photos, texts, and memories in a secure, intimate environment, making it easy to cherish special moments privately.
+**BondBox** is an app for two users to share photos, texts, and memories—like keeping your favorite moments in a digital box.
+It helps users collect and celebrate memories together, just like preserving keepsakes in a scrapbook.

 ---